VGP/vgp-tools/README.md

 **.sxs** a collection of sequence to sequence matches.

-**.sxr** a collection of sequence to restriction map matches.
+**.rxr** a collection of restriction map to restriction map matches.

-**.sml** subsets of matches that define a coherent object, e.g. an assembly contig, a haplotype branch, etc.

-**.seq** a simple collection of sequences, used to represent contigs (effectively a basic type)

 **.scf** a collection of scaffolding suggestsions representing putative joins and breaks between contigs

-**.sfl** subsets of scaffold suggestions, which can be used for example to generate a new set of contigs,
-         or a set of putative chromosomes (two different files for the different haplotypes).

 The VGP format encoding of each file type is documented in a separate chapter of this document following the overview given here.
 The formal definition of all currently valid specs is provided in the code for the utility **vgpvalidate**